PPRO and Scalapay unlock access to BNPL in Southern Europe. Read more

 • identification document details;

-• contact details, including address, telephone number and email address;
+• contact details, including address, telephone number and email address, citizenship, and proof of residence.

-Furthermore, by using our website, Cookies may be stored on your devices.
-You can find further information on Cookies below, under the title ‘Cookies and Web Beacons’.
+By using our website, we will collect the IP (Internet Protocol) of your connection, the date and time of your connection, and cookies may be stored on your devices.
+You can find further information on cookies below, under the title ‘Cookies and Web Beacons’.

 Security

 PPRO works to protect the confidentiality and security of information it obtains in the course of its business.
-Access to such information is limited and policies and procedures are in place, designed to safeguard the information from loss, misuse and improper disclosure.
+Access to such information is restricted to authorised personnel and policies and procedures are in place, designed to safeguard the information from loss, misuse and improper disclosure.

 Most of the personal information we hold about you is collected directly from you.
 We do this for example, when you: